 How can you tell if your strategy works or not?

 Look at the numbers, specifically key performance indicators (KPIs) to measure success.
-Ecommerce KPIs assess quantitative performance in areas in various areas, including:
+Ecommerce KPIs assess quantitative performance in various areas, including:

 Don’t get us wrong: qualitative goals (like brand awareness or market influence) are equally important.
 However, you can’t measure these directly with numbers, which makes it harder to use these insights to inform your strategy.